Muhammed-Burhan/HR_Management/README.md

 # HR Management API

-This is an HR management API that provides endpoints for managing warehouse, branches, and devices in each branch.
+This is an HR management API that provides endpoints for managing warehouses, branches, and devices in each branch.

 ## Status

 The initial setup of the HR management API is complete.
 The following endpoints are now available:

--   All the required tables created.
+- All the required tables have been created.
--   All the required model and controllers created.
+- All the required models and controllers have been created.
--   Finished setting up the auth.
--   Created the end points for warehouse.
+- Authentication setup has been finished.
+- Endpoints for warehouse management have been created.
--   Added Exception Handling and fixed some errors.
+- Exception handling has been implemented and certain errors have been fixed.
--   SetUp required relationships between the tables.
+- Required relationships between the tables have been established.
--   Finished the need endpoints for branch model.
+- Endpoints for branch model have been completed.
--   Finished the method which return all branches of the same warehouse.
+- The method to retrieve all branches of the same warehouse has been implemented.
--   Finished the method which returns all devices related to the same warehouse.
+- The method to retrieve all devices related to the same warehouse has been completed.
--   now all user actions are logged.
+- User actions are now logged.
--   export and import added
+- Export and import functionalities have been added.
--   Json export of the device table added
+- JSON export of the device table has been implemented.
+- A seeds file has been included to populate the database.
+- Caching and pagination have been implemented.
+- Scheduled database backup has been added.

 ## Installation